nicola-lunghi/TonexOneController/README.md

 # Tonex One Controller: An open-source controller and display interface for the IK Multimedia Tonex One guitar pedal
 This project uses a low-cost embedded controller (Espressif ESP32-S3) to form a bridge to the IK Multimedia Tonex One guitar pedal (which does not have native Midi capability.)

+*CAUTION: The Tonex V1.8.0 update has changed the USB communications and broken this controller.
+Work is underway to understand what they changed and fix it.*

 **Note: this project is not endorsed by IK Multimedia.
 Amplifier skin images copyright is owned by IK Multimedia.**
 **TONEX is a registered trademark of IK Multimedia Production Srl**